 We will donate at least $10 million each year of our data, products and services through pro bono and skills-based volunteering as part of our annual commitment to A Billion + Change.

 All Nielsen associates have 24 hours each year for Dedicated Volunteer Time.
-Together we will volunteer at least 200,000 hours in 2015 for causes where we can make a difference.
+Together we will volunteer at least 300,000 hours by 2020 for causes where we can make a difference.

 We will support our associates and communities through an expanded commitment of time and strategic corporate charitable giving.